To be eligible for Canadian citizenship, applicants must meet certain criteria.

 Recent changes mean that you may be able to apply for Canadian citizenship sooner than previously.

-- Applicants must have Canadian permanent resident status and have lived in Canada for at least four years (1,460 days) out of the past six years before applying (unless there are exceptional circumstances).
+- Applicants must have Canadian permanent resident status and have lived in Canada for at least three years (1,095 days) out of the past five years before applying (unless there are exceptional circumstances).

 - Children under 18 must also have permanent resident status, but do not have to satisfy the three-year requirement.